You need to have configured the A phpMyAdmin beállítás tárolása to use the transformations feature.

-Go to your tbl_structure.php page (i.e. reached through clicking on the «Structure» link for a table).
-There click on „Change” (or change icon) and there you will see three new fields at the end of the line.
-They are called «MIME-type», «Browser transformation» and «Transformation options».
+Go to the table structure page (reached by clicking on the «Structure» link for a table).
+There click on „Change” (or the change icon) and there you will see the five transformation–related fields at the end of the line.
+They are called «Media type», «Browser transformation» and «Transformation options».

-- The field «MIME-type» is a drop-down field.
-Select the MIME-type that corresponds to the column’s contents.
-Please note that transformations are inactive as long as no MIME-type is selected.
+- The field «Media type» is a drop-down field.
+Select the Media type that corresponds to the column’s contents.
+Please note that many transformations are inactive until a Media type is selected.

-- The field «Transformation options» is a free-type textfield.
+- The field «Browser display transformation options» is a free-type textfield.
 You have

 to enter transform-function specific options here.
 Usually the